vaidis/react-drupal-starter/README.md

 ##### Protected Menu
-The component `/header/Menu.js` uses the `/header/LinkPrivate.js` component to hide the protected `<Link />` from non -authenticated users
+The component `/header/Menu.js` uses the `/header/LinkPrivate.js` component to hide the protected `<Link />` from non-authenticated users
 ##### Protected Path
-The `App.js` uses the `/utils/RouteProtected.js` to redirect the non-authenticated users from protected routes to /user/login
+The `App.js` uses the `/utils/RouteProtected.js` to redirect the non-authenticated users from the protected routes to /user/login

 ## :beetle: Debuging